SemanticBeeng/lms-clean/report.md

 `AddTimeAble[Data]` guarantees that Data has the operations `+` and `*` necessary for derivations.

-Here Data can either be either `dsl.Int` for a staged computation graph or else a simple `scala.Int` (or at least a wrapper that implements AddTimeAble)
+Here Data can be either `dsl.Int` for a staged computation graph or else a simple `scala.Int` (or at least a wrapper that implements AddTimeAble)

 ## Cycle check